How to Create an SEO Workflow for Content Success

 Graph example of a successful SEO test on SEOTesting.

-This is what we’d describe as a very successful content refresh.
-We increased clicks per day by over 500%, impressions per day by over 40% and our click through rate rocketed from 0.3% to 1.32%!
+This proves the content refresh succeeded.
+We increased clicks per day by over 500%.
+We increased impressions per day by over 40%.
+Our click-through rate rose from 0.3% to 1.32%!

 Content Quality Review Workflow

-A content quality review workflow might look something like this:
+A simple content quality review workflow might look like this:

 SEOTesting's Content Quality report.